johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2016-02-19-visual-studio-tsconfigjson-and-external/index.md

 slug: visual-studio-tsconfigjson-and-external
 title: 'Visual Studio, tsconfig.json and external TypeScript compilation'
 authors: johnnyreilly
-tags: [Visual Studio, webpack, Azure DevOps, TypeScript]
+tags: [visual studio, webpack, azure devops, typescript]
 hide_table_of_contents: false
 description: 'Visual Studio will not gain support for tsconfig.json until TypeScript 1.8, so using external compilation may be preferable.'
 ---